Real models for the framed little $n$-disks operads: Equivariant localization and proof of Theorem

 \subsection{Combinatorial description of \texorpdfstring{$\fGC_{m,n}$}{fGCmn}}

 The graded Lie algebra $\fGC_{m,n}$ has a semi-direct product structure owed to its definition as a deformation complex of a colored operad.
-Concretely, as graded Lie algebra \beq{equ:fsplitting} \fGC_{m,n} = \fGC_n \ltimes \fGC_{m,n}' \eeq where $\fGC_n$ are graphs "without baseline", while $\fGC_{m,n}'$ is spanned by graphs with baseline, with at least one vertex on the baseline.
+Concretely, as graded Lie algebra \beq{equ:fsplitting} \fGC_{m,n} = \fGC_n \ltimes \fGC_{m,n}' \eeq where $\fGC_n$ is spanned by graphs "without baseline", i.e., with only type I vertices, while $\fGC_{m,n}'$ is spanned by graphs with baseline, with at least one type II vertex on the baseline.
 The Lie bracket on $\fGC_{m,n}'$ is by inserting into type II (i.e., baseline-)vertices.
 The Lie action of $\fGC_n$ is by insertion into type I vertices.

 Changing the ground ring to $H(BG)$ and twisting by the Maurer-Cartan element $\hZ_{m,n}$ produces several terms in the differential.
 Among them are the differential on $\fGC_n$, and terms sending $\fGC_n\otimes H(BG)\to \fGC_{m,n}'\otimes H(BG)$.